leolyj/DsCML/README.md

 ## update status
-The code of CMAL is added and several related python files are updated.
+The code of CMAL is updated.